Jump to Recipe Print Recipe

 • Catfish – Use either filets or catfish nuggets to make this recipe.
 Always give the fish a quick check and remove any bones you find!

 • Buttermilk – You can also use regular milk.
-I typically make my buttermilk by adding 1 tablespoon of lemon juice to the soaking milk.
+I typically make my buttermilk by adding 1 tablespoon of lemon juice to milk.
 This also gives a nice lemon flavor to the fish.

 • Paprika – I used Hungarian paprika, not smoked.